-3756.
+3758.
 Cost Recovery.

-- (a) Unless otherwise allowed by a Commission decision, an IOU shall not recover costs associated with its participation in a regional market until the Commission has entered an order determining that the utility's participation in the market is in the public interest or has exempted the IOU from having to file a Market Assessment in the case of a DAM. - (b) Any IOU seeking to recover the costs of regional market participation shall address market terms and conditions including entry and exit fees, market durability, etc. in any application or advice letter seeking recovery of such costs. - (c) In any filing made pursuant to rule 3753 in which the IOU seeks cost recovery, the IOU shall address the anticipated changes to tariffs and any changes to Commission processes needed to implement market participation, including, where applicable: - an estimate of all costs of market implementation and operation including the timing and process for recovery of market-related costs.
-Provide estimates for all costs, including market entry and exit fees, on-going administrative fees, capital and operation and maintenance costs associated with market participation, etc.; - (II) energy commodity adjustment tariff, rules, accounting and processes; - (III) transmission cost adjustment tariff, rules, accounting and processes; - (IV) recovery of administrative market fees; - (V) modification of market trading rules; and - (VI) any other tariff or process changes needed to implement utility market participation.
+- (a) Unless otherwise allowed by a Commission decision, a transmission IOU shall not recover costs associated with its participation in a DAM or RTO or ISO until the Commission has entered an order determining that the utility's participation in the market is in the public interest. - (b) Any transmission IOU seeking to recover the costs of regional market participation shall address market terms and conditions including entry and exit fees and market durability in any application or advice letter seeking recovery of such costs, or shall specify where in a prior proceeding, this information was provided. - (c) In any filing made pursuant to rule 3753 or 3754 in which the transmission IOU seeks cost recovery, the transmission IOU shall address the anticipated changes to tariffs and any changes to Commission processes needed to implement market participation, including, where applicable: - (I) an estimate of all costs of market implementation and operation, including the timing and process or recovery of market related costs.
+Provide estimates for all costs, including market entry and exit fees, on-going administrative fees, and capital and operations and maintenance costs associated with market participation; - (II) energy commodity adjustment tariff, rules, accounting and processes; - (III) transmission cost adjustment tariff, rules, accounting and processes; - (IV) recovery of administrative market fees; - (V) modification of market trading rules; and - (VI) any other tariff or process changes needed to implement utility market participation.

-3757.
+3759.
 Application for Shared Savings from OWM Participation.

-- Pursuant to § 40-5-108(3), C.R.S., the Commission shall allow an IOU that commences operation with an Statutory OWM, as determined by the Commission in a market assessment, or approved in an application for waiver or delay, to collect and retain a specified percentage of the demonstrated net present value savings accruing to Colorado customers from participation in the Statutory OWM for a maximum period of five years beginning on the date the transmission utility commences operation with the Statutory OWM, however this period shall not extend beyond July 31, 2033.
-The Commission shall allow an IOU to retain: - (I) up to 35 percent of such savings in years one and two; - (II) up to 25 percent in year three; and - (III) up to 20 percent in years four and five. - (b) An IOU may apply to the Commission to implement a proposed shared savings approach and to establish a proceeding to determine the net present value savings accruing to Colorado customers from the participation of the transmission utility in an Statutory OWM or Alternate OWM. - (c) A utility application requesting to retain a portion of market benefits shall include:
+- (a) Pursuant to § 40-5-108(3), C.R.S., the Commission shall allow a transmission IOU that commences operation with a Statutory OWM, as determined by the Commission in accordance with rule 3754, to collect and retain a specified percentage of the demonstrated net present value savings accruing to Colorado customers from participation in the Statutory OWM for a maximum period of five years beginning on the date the transmission utility commences operation with the Statutory OWM, however this period shall not extend beyond July 31, 2033.
+The Commission shall allow a transmission IOU to retain: - (I) up to 35 percent of such savings in years one and two; - (II) up to 25 percent in year three; and - (III) up to 20 percent in years four and five. - (b) A transmission IOU may apply to the Commission to implement a proposed shared savings approach and to establish a proceeding to determine the net present value savings accruing to Colorado customers from the participation of the transmission utility in a Statutory OWM. - (c) An application requesting to retain a portion of the net present value savings shall include: - (I) the methodology to determine the annual net present value savings accruing to Colorado customers; - (II) the proposal for sharing mechanism approach; - (III) the methodology for implementing the sharing mechanism including all necessary tariff changes; and - (IV) all assumptions, formulas, data, calculations, and annual time periods used in the application, in executable format with all formulas intact. - (d) The transmission IOU shall have the burden of proof to demonstrate the annual net present value of savings accrued to Colorado customers. - (e) Any shared savings approach proposed by a transmission IOU must include a mechanism to true up annual savings retained based on demonstrated savings.